A Stochastic GDA Method With Backtracking For Solving Nonconvex Concave Minimax Problems: Introduction

+Our secondary goal is to allow for \mg{block-}coordinate updates within the backtracking scheme we design.
+Indeed, there are some practical scenarios for which adopting randomized block coordinate updates~\sa{(RBC)} would be beneficial, \mg{which we discuss next. }

-\sa{\textit{Scenario I:} \saa{Consider the setting with} the primal dimension is very large, i.e., $n\gg 1$. \saa{Suppose that} while it is impractical to work with $\grad_\bx f$ at every iteration of an FOPD method, the problem has a \emph{coordinate-friendly} structure~\cite{peng2016coordinate}, i.e., {for any $i\in\cN$,} the {amount of work} to compute the partial-gradient $\grad_{x_i} f$ {is} ${n_i/n\approx} 1/N$ fraction of the {work required for the} full-gradient $\grad_{\bx} f$ computation.} In this setup, randomized block updates will lead to low per-iteration cost and possibly small memory overhead, \mg{e.g., \cite{nesterov2012efficiency,hamedani2018_RBC,fercoq-bianchi,xiao2019dscovr}.}
+\sa{\textit{Scenario I:} \saa{Consider the setting with} a very large primal dimension, i.e., $n_x\gg 1$. \saa{Suppose that} while it is impractical to compute $\grad_\bx f$ at every iteration, the problem has a \emph{coordinate-friendly} structure~\citep{peng2016coordinate}, i.e., {for any $i\in\cN$,} the {amount of work} to compute the partial-gradient $\grad_{x_i} f$ {is} ${n_i/n\approx} 1/N$ fraction of the {work required for} $\grad_{\bx} f$ computation.} In this setup, randomized block updates will lead to low per-iteration cost and possibly small memory overhead, \mg{e.g., \citep{nesterov2012efficiency,hamedani2018_RBC,fercoq-bianchi,xiao2019dscovr}.}

-\sa{\textit{Scenario II:} In the nonconvex regime, even if the problem is not coordinate friendly, adopting random block coordinate updates might still be beneficial as it improves the generalization power of particular machine learning models, e.g., layer-by-layer training of deep neural networks is commonly used in practice for this purpose, e.g., see~\cite{nakamura2021block}.} In this setup, randomized block updates can help with generalization in deep learning, even though \sa{the per-iteration complexity} may not \mg{necessarily} improve.
+\sa{\textit{Scenario II:} In the nonconvex regime, even if the problem is not coordinate friendly, adopting random block coordinate updates might still be beneficial as it improves the generalization power of particular machine learning models, e.g., layer-by-layer training of deep neural networks is commonly used in practice for this purpose, e.g., see~\citep{nakamura2021block}.} In this setup, randomized block updates can help with generalization in deep learning, even though \sa{the per-iteration complexity} may not \mg{necessarily} improve.